cesarhilario/ios-studies/README.md

 # ios-studies
-Mono repo do group my studies of iOS
+Mono repo to group my studies of iOS

 ## Projects
 1) poc-geolocation: Proof of conceot that retrieve the geolocation (Swift, Storyboard)